-Many of you often ask about Master Carmichael’s Martial art career to becoming the Founding Master Chief Instructor
+Many of you often ask about Master Carmichael’s Martial Arts career to becoming the Founding Master Chief Instructor

 Master Carmichael began Martial Arts at the age of 14 when she took her first Judo lesson.
 The focussed training

-Master Carmichael has trained with and been guided by Martial Artists worldwide and decided to focus on the Korean Martial Arts when she had the privilege and honour to train with Grandmaster Yong Man Lee in Connecticut (USA) for 13 months (1991-1992).
-Attending her Judo classes at Grandmaster Lees school, Master Carmichael observed the Tang Soo Do, Tae Kwon Do and Hapkido classes and was soon training 6 days a week in all disciplines.
-During this time Master Carmichael attended both Judo and Taekwondo competitions, achieving a Silver medal at the Connecticut State Judo Championships and Gold medal with Best Female Performance at Grandmaster Hwang's 1st Connecticut Taekwondo Invitational Championships.
+Master Carmichael has trained with, and been guided by, Martial Artists worldwide and decided to focus on the Korean Martial Arts when she had the privilege and honour to train with Grandmaster Yong Man Lee in Connecticut for 13 months in 1991-1992.
+Attending Judo classes at Grandmaster Lees school, Master Carmichael observed the Tang Soo Do, Tae Kwon Do and Hapkido classes and was soon training in all disciplines 6 days a week.
+During this time in Connecticut, Master Carmichael attended competitions, achieving a Silver medal at the Connecticut State Judo Championships and Gold medal with Best Female Performance at Grandmaster Hwang's 1st Connecticut Taekwondo Invitational Championships.

-Upon returning to the UK in 1992 Master Carmichael continued training in both Judo and Taekwondo and was awarded her 1st Dan in Judo in 1993.
+Upon Master Carmichael's return to the UK in 1992 training continued in both Judo and Taekwondo and she was awarded her 1st Dan in Judo in 1993.
 Following this, Master Carmichael returned to the USA for a further three months of training with Grandmaster Yong Man Lee.
-Returning to the UK Master Carmichael competed in the United Kingdom Tae Kwon Do British Nationals.
-Winning a silver medal, Master Carmichael was tilted the British team reserve.
-Following this, Master Carmichael was given the opportunity to train at the 1994 Martial Arts Summer Training Camp at the Yong In University in Seoul, South Korea.
-Master Carmichael trained for 10 weeks with the Yong in Taekwondo display team and Judo National and Olympic team members from Korea, Japan, Vietnam, Taiwan, and the USA.
+Upon returning to the UK Master Carmichael competed in the United Kingdom Tae Kwon Do British Nationals Team Selections.
+Master Carmichael placed 2nd and was tilted British Team Reserve.

-Master Carmichael has had the privilege to attend international seminars with Grandmaster Manna, Senior Master Christopher Brandt and Senior Master Janet Manna.
-Master Carmichael has also been privileged to attend (2017), the GrandMasters clinic hosted by Grandmaster Manna in San Diego with Grandmaster Shian Black, Grandmaster Daryl Kallid & Grandmaster Bill "Superfoot" Wallace.
+Master Carmichael has had the privilege to attend international seminars with Grandmaster Manna, Senior Master Christopher Brandt, and Senior Master Janet Manna; has also been privileged to be invited to attend the 2017 GrandMasters clinic hosted by Grandmaster Manna in San Diego with Grandmaster Shian Black, Grandmaster Daryl Kallid & Grandmaster Bill "Superfoot" Wallace.